Newsletters

 What if we’d never known this?
 (2023) velvet, expanding foam, mdf, crin 100cm x 80cm x 5cm

-Two velvet brains are attached to, yet float above, a set of velvet emoji lips—the universal symbol for flirting.
-This whimsical arrangement channels the mysteries of sexual attraction and the unpredictable consequences of choice, all while engaging with the modern visual lexicon of love.
-The piece playfully explores how our deepest cognitive processes intertwine with the contemporary shorthand of emojis, blending the cerebral with the sensual in a way that both delights and provokes.
-It’s a cheeky nod to the enigma of desire, capturing the tension between intellect and emotion in a world where a simple icon can carry a universe of meaning.
+Two velvet brains are attached to a set of velvet emoji lips—the emoji symbol for flirting.
+It’s a cheeky nod to the enigma of desire and the tension between intellect and emotion in a world where a simple icon can carry a universe of meaning.

 Photo Credit @JulesLister